 Further, the Harvard Business Review reported that due to a process called the circadian rhythm, we are not likely to be more productive during the night hours.
 At night, our bodies lean toward sleep homeostasis, inducing a strong urge for us to retire.
 When we push through this feeling, we are often able to stay awake, but we sacrifice brain performance specifically in the prefrontal cortex.

 The Harvard Business Review reports that going without a cumulative 24 hours of sleep per week produces an impairment level equal to a 0.1 blood alcohol level.
 So you may consider that if you would not normally work or drive while buzzed, you probably shouldn’t do so after pulling an all-nighter either.

 Missing out on sleep isn’t simply a personal health hazard; it’s a public one.
-Some staggering facts on the impact of sleep loss include the following:
+Some staggering facts on the impact of sleep deprivation include the following:

 Lack of sleep has, in some way, contributed to the most devastating human and environmental health disasters including the Chernobyl reactor meltdown, the tragedy at the chemical plant in Bhopal, India, and the grounding of the Exxon Valdez oil tanker.

 For some people, insomnia can be the catalyst that inspires creativity.
 Generations of artists and inventors, including Bill Gates, the Beatles, and Thomas Edison have all equated the power of sleepless nights with their success.